Najib asks West to stop 'lecturing' as Malaysia embraces China

 Global institutions needed to be inclusive of "countries that were given no say in the legal and security infrastructure that was set up by the victors of the Second World War", he added.

-Reporting by Sue-Lin Wong; Writing by Praveen Menon; Editing by Nick Macfie and Clarence Fernandez
+$1 = 4.2 ringgit Reporting by Sue-Lin Wong; Writing by Praveen Menon; Editing by Nick Macfie